hhao99/start-blog/README.md

 Environment Variables
 When running the production server, make sure to set any necessary environment variables.
 You can do this by creating a .env file in the root of your project or by setting them directly in your deployment environment.

-## Hosting Recommendations
-This Vinxi-powered application can be deployed to various Node.js-compatible hosting platforms, such as:

-Vercel
-Netlify
-DigitalOcean App Platform
-Heroku
-AWS Elastic Beanstalk
-Ensure that your chosen hosting platform supports Node.js and can run the npm run start command to start the server.

 ## Performance Considerations
 The production build is optimized for performance, but you may want to implement additional caching strategies or a CDN for static assets in a high-traffic production environment.